Web Resources

 Several regulations have been adopted to control idling emissions from heavy-duty engines:

-1. A control measure to limit school bus idling became effective in 2003 [CCR Title 13, Section 2480].
+1. A control measure to limit school bus idling became effective in 2003 [CCR 13, 2480].
 The rule requires a driver of a school bus, transit bus, or other commercial motor vehicle to manually turn off the bus or vehicle engine whenever they are within 100 feet of a school, and to restart no more than 30 seconds before departing.

-2. Commercial diesel vehicles with a GVWR > 10,000 lbs are subject to idling restrictions effective February 1, 2005 [CCR Title 13, Section 2485].
+2. Commercial diesel vehicles with a GVWR > 10,000 lbs are subject to idling restrictions effective February 1, 2005 [CCR 13, 2485].
 Affected vehicles are required to limit idling to no longer than 5 minutes under most circumstances.

-The 2008 regulation also includes emission requirements for cab comfort devices, such as internal combustion auxiliary power systems (APS) or units (APU), and fuel-fired heaters.
+The 2008 regulation also included emission requirements for cab comfort devices, such as internal combustion auxiliary power systems (APS) or units (APU), and fuel-fired heaters.
 Performance requirements for these systems differ depending on whether the truck’s engine is a 2007 or later model:

-Beginning in 2008, all 2007 and subsequent model year trucks equipped with fuel-fired heaters will need to comply with the fuel-fired heater emissions requirements specified in the Low Emission Vehicle Program to operate in California.
+Beginning in 2008, all 2007 and subsequent model year trucks equipped with fuel-fired heaters need to comply with the fuel-fired heater emissions requirements specified in the Low Emission Vehicle Program to operate in California.

 Transport Refrigeration Units (TRU)